It’s an important part of what modern zoos do.

 All of our macaques were illegally taken from the wild and kept as pets before joining us as part of a rehoming project from a sanctuary in the Netherlands.
 Sian Waters is the volunteer executive director for BMAC and she’s from South Wales.
 Sian and her team carry out vital work with children in Morocco to raise awareness of the importance of protecting the macaque and not accepting money to steal them.

-We help fund the ‘Monkey Bus’ which goes around schools and communities to spread the conservation message and a football tournament which brings children together to celebrate the macaque as an iconic native species.
+We help fund the ‘Monkey Bus’ which goes around schools and communities to spread the conservation message and their vital field surveys to monitor the wild population of macaques.

 Neptune’s Army of Rubbish Cleaners (NARC)